 Miss Anthology’s mission is to support racially and economically diverse young comic artists by teaching professional skills through hands-on workshops, and publishing their work online and in print.
-By introducing female and genderqueer artists and writers to the comics and the art industries before they graduate, they will gain a firm understanding and head start on their careers, as well as an established network of peers within this otherwise male-dominated field.
+By introducing female and LBGTQIA+ artists, writers, and creators to the comics and the art industries before they graduate, they will gain a firm understanding and head start on their careers, as well as an established network of peers within this otherwise male-dominated field.

 Emily designs our website, syllabi zines, merchandise, campaigns, and anthology layout.
 She is a comic creator and designer in Portland, OR.
 She received her BFA in art from Texas State University and her MFA in Contemporary Art Practice from Portland State University.
 In her spare time, Emily enjoys watching horror movies, going to hockey games, punk shows, and spending time with her husband and two pets.

 Jenny is the editor of our anthology and oversees all events including book releases, tabling, and exhibitions.
 Jenny earned her BA in English and Spanish from Western Washington University, and later earned an MA in English Literature and a certificate in Comics Studies from Portland State University.
 Currently, Jenny works as an Assistant Editor at Dark Horse Comics in Milwaukie, OR, and lives in Portland with five houseplants, a typewriter, and a little black rabbit named Bernadette.
 She continues to write and present on academic topics related to comics, queerness, and disability.
 In her spare time, she loves hiking, gardening, metal shows, knitting, and working on cars.